Our Review Process

 Best Time to Consume Curd

 Studies have pointed out that regular consumption of yoghurt can lead to lowering of the risk factors associated with Type 2 diabetes.
 The same effect was, however, not pronounced in case of other milk-based products and milk.
 While the jury is still out on the efficacy of curd in lowering the possibility of Type 2 diabetes, what is important to note is that if taken in the right quantity and at the right time, curd can help in more ways than one.
+Also know about best medicine for diabetes in India.

 The best time to have curd, like most food, is during breakfast or when the sun is up.
 For those sensitive to cold, avoid taking curd in the evenings and at night.
 It can irritate your throat and lead to coughs.
 Curd is best avoided during the night.
 Those with a problem of weak digestion or acid reflux should not have curd at night as it will tend to aggravate your problem.